Best Practices for Secure Serverless Development.

 In 2018, data privacy became more serious than ever before.
-The year brought some pretty big data breaches (think: Facebook, Marriott, and Exactis) and new laws on the books (think: GDPR and California Consumer Privacy Act of 2018).
+First, the year brought some pretty big data breaches (think: Facebook, Marriott, and Exactis).
+Second, new laws on the books (think: GDPR and California Consumer Privacy Act of 2018).

 So, it’s no wonder that privacy was a major topic at this year’s CES.